Doctor of Pharmacy

 I traveled to Leavenworth for spring break and the views are absolutely stunning.

-Ashylynn Eggleston, social media director-elect
+Ashlynn Eggleston, social media director

 Hometown: Spokane, Washington